mmistakes/made-mistakes-jekyll/_posts/procreate/2016-04-26-emil-i-portrait.md

 On the positive side, the tip is made of a hard plastic.
 Unlike styli that have the fat rubber nibs --- it doesn't appear it will ever wear out.
 Plus it doesn't smear grease all over the screen which is a big win in my book.

-After getting a taste at what pressure sensitive drawing with Procreate could be like, I just want to own the real thing --- an [Apple Pencil and iPad Pro]({{ site.url }}{% post_url 2015-09-25-ipad-pro %}) {% icon smile %}
+After getting a taste at what pressure sensitive drawing with Procreate could be like, I just want to own the real thing --- an [Apple Pencil and iPad Pro]({{ site.url }}{% post_url 2015-09-25-ipad-pro %}) :smile:.

 {% include boilerplate/procreate-2.html %}